Kicksecure/security-misc/README.md

 - Do not accept IPv6 router advertisements and solicitations.

-- Provide the option to disable SACK and DSACK as they have historically been a known vector for exploitation.
+- Optional - Disable SACK and DSACK as they have historically been a known vector for exploitation.

 - Disable TCP timestamps as they can allow detecting the system time.

-- Provide the option to log packets with impossible source or destination addresses to enable further inspection and analysis.
+- Optional - Log packets with impossible source or destination addresses to enable further inspection and analysis.

-- Provide the option to enable IPv6 Privacy Extensions.
+- Optional - Enable IPv6 Privacy Extensions.

 ### mmap ASLR